redfieldchristabel/laravel-dockerize/README.md

 - **Standard Setup**: Exposes Nginx on port 80/443 for direct access.
 - **Kong Setup**: Uses Kong as an API gateway, proxying to Nginx.
 Configure `kong.yml` for authentication or rate-limiting.
 - Use `.env.production` for settings (e.g., `APP_ENV=production`, `DB_HOST=mysql`).
-- Mount only `/var/www/vendor` and `/var/www/public` for security.
+- Mount only `./vendor:/var/www/vendor` and `./public:/var/www/public` for security, with the codebase copied into the image for speed.
-- The non-root `laravel` user ensures safe execution, with healthchecks for reliability and logs unified to stdout.
+- The [non-root `laravel` user](#non-root-laravel-user-by-default-) ensures safe execution, with healthchecks for reliability and logs unified to stdout.

 ## Support and Contributions 🤝